 2020 Social Sciences & Humanity Research Council (SSHRC) Storyteller Awardee Video by Renee Taylor: Lifting Heavy Burden (Based on Renee's SSHRC Funded Dissertation Study)

 Selected Dissertation & Thesis Project Supervised by Dr. Kuo

-- Siqi Huang (2020, in progress).
-Coping with intergenerational conflict among Chinese Canadian emerging adults: Testing a cultural and contextual model with a mixed-mehods approach.
+- Siqi Huang (2020).
+Coping with intergenerational conflict among Chinese Canadian emerging adults: Testing a cultural and contextual model with a mixed-methods approach.

 - Beatriz Rodriguez Rubio (2014).
 Examining the process of the development of multicultural counselling competencies in therapist trainees (Nominee for the Ontario Governor’s Gold Medal Award).

 - Alma Roldan (2012).
 Seeking help for psychological distress: The role of acculturation, family relationships, coping, and stigma among Latin Americans in Canada.
 (Nominee for the Ontario Governor’s Gold Medal Award; Recipient of the CPA’s Certificate of Academic Excellence)